codehubio/dao2client/README.md

   - `description`: Description of the proposal (128 char max)

   - `expireOrFinalizeAfter`: How long in seconds would the proposal last if it is not finalized (approved or rejected).
-If the proposal is rejected or approved, this field can be ignored in further logic
+If the proposal is rejected or approved, this field can be ignored in further logic.
+Exception: 0 means everlasting.

   After a proposal being created, transactions can be added to the proposal by its creator.